terrytaylorbonn/terrytaylorbonn.github.io/7-history.markdown

 <br>

 AI tech is evolving quickly.
 ZiptieAI is evolving along with it.
 What began as a drone-focused project has become an exploration of practical AI systems.

+The following diagram shows the evolutionary stages and corresponding pages on this site. **(2), (4), (5), and (6) are the main focus**.

 <img src="/assets/zai_evolution.png" alt="smol" width="27%">